Epitaxial binding and strain effects of monolayer stanene on the Al$_{2}$O$_{3}$(0001) surface: Results

-Figure~\ref{fig4}(a) also illustrates the onset of topological behavior for decorated, free-standing SnF and SnH.
-At their equilibrium lattice parameters, SnF is a topological insulator while SnH is a trivial insulator.
+The story is slightly different for SnF and SnH.
+At their equilibrium lattice parameters, SnF is a topological insulator while SnH is a topologically trivial insulator.
 However, the two materials are actually quite similar electronically: both materials are trivial insulators under sufficient compressive strain and topological insulators under sufficient tensile strain.
 The difference between them at equilibrium is simply due to the relative ordering of the lattice parameter of the topological transition and the equilibrium lattice parameter.
-This fact is illustrated in Figure~\ref{fig5}, in which band structures of SnF and SnH near their respective phase transitions are juxtaposed.
-In each case, a negative parity antibonding band constructed from Sn $s$ orbitals moves down through the conduction band, and crosses over to the valence band at $\Gamma$, inducing a band inversion and leading to a nontrivial topological index.
+This can be seen clearly in the middle-row and bottom-row band structures of Figure~\ref{fig5} which depict the topological phase transitions in the two materials.
+In each case, a negative-parity antibonding band constructed from Sn $s$ orbitals moves down through the conduction band, and crosses over to the valence band at $\Gamma$, inducing a band inversion and leading to a nontrivial topological index.

+Since each topological phase transition is controlled by a band inversion across the gap at $\Gamma$, it is reasonable to ask how robust our results are against a method that accounts better for electron--electron interactions.
+To check this, we calculated the band structure of relaxed, topologically nontrivial stanene and SnF with VASP \cite{kresse_efficiency_1996} using the HSE06 hybrid functional \cite{heyd_hybrid_2003, krukau_influence_2006}, with detailed band structures available in the Appendix (Figure~\ref{fig8}).
+The band gaps in both materials (Figures~\ref{fig4}(b,c)) arise from spin--orbit coupling between $p$-states at K and $\Gamma$, respectively, so the incorporation of the HSE06 does not change the qualitative shape of the immediately $E_F$-adjacent bands.
+The primary qualitative change is that the HSE06 function shifts $s$-states up and $p$-states down at $\Gamma$ (Table~\ref{tab:hybrid}).
+In spite of this change, the proper band inversions are preserved and both materials remain topologically nontrivial under the HSE06 functional.

-Figure~\ref{fig6} shows the the band structure of the full stanene-on-alumina system.
-It differs from the bare-stanene band structure (Figure~\ref{fig4}(d)) in several important ways.
-First, the presence of the substrate breaks inversion symmetry, which, when combined with the spin--orbit interaction, leads to a Rashba splitting of the conduction band away from the $\Gamma$ point.
-By comparing the band structures for alumina slabs of different thickness, we confirmed that the $k$-dependent splitting of other bands away from the $\Gamma$ point is also due to inversion symmetry breaking (rather than evanescent coupling between the two surfaces of the alumina slab).
+Figure~\ref{fig6}(a) shows the the band structure of the full stanene-on-alumina system.
+It differs from the bare-stanene band structure (Figure~\ref{fig4}(b)) in several important ways.
+First, the presence of the substrate breaks inversion symmetry, which, when combined with the spin-orbit interaction, leads to a Rashba splitting of the conduction bands away from the $\Gamma$ point.
+We computed the band structures for stanene on alumina slabs of different thickness and confirmed that the $k$-dependent energy splitting of bands away from the $\Gamma$ point is due to inversion symmetry breaking (rather than evanescent coupling between the two surfaces of the alumina slab).
+This data is available in the Appendix.